Blue Waterfalls

 Las Gemelas

 The name translated from those two blue waterfalls right next to each other is The Twins.
-For now, the most famous and visited one as we started to offer these waterfalls first.
-It is easily reachable and only a 12-minute leisurely mud-free stroll from the entrance.
-By the way, those 12 minutes is a green treat.
+For now, the most famous and visited ones.
+It is easily reachable and only a 20-minute leisurely mud-free stroll from the entrance.
+By the way, those 20 minutes are a green treat.
 When reaching the entrance of Las Gemelas, it takes only ten little steps to enter another zone.
-Instantly you move from a Green world to a Blue one.
+Instantly, you move from a Green world to a Blue one.

 Crossing the blue river now is easy and safe with the blue bridge, which offers you beautiful views towards one of the Gemelas, and on the other side, you can spot the blue rapids.
-Turn right, and after an easy 30 meters, the beauty of the right Gemela will open up to you.
+Turn right, and after an easy 30 meters, the beauty of the right Gemela will unfold before you.
 Let the beauty of the greenery, the blue water, and the canyon sink in.
 Then, safely cross the rock, and the second Gemela, with a different blue color, will appear on the left.
-Maybe a noisy spot, but so impressive.
+Perhaps a noisy spot, but it’s still impressive.
 Enjoy!

 La Celestial I & II

 It consists of two blue waterfalls, a little one followed by a bigger one.
 As the small, upper blue waterfall is not safely reachable yet, the second is.
 Before reaching the intersection of Tepezquintle and Las Gemelas, there is a trail going left; after a 100-meter walk next to the primary forest, with excellent views to the left or west, you find the entrance on the right-hand side.
-Going down in a zig-zag patron through the woods, completely safely, you enter a bowl in the river bedding, a dry one.
+Going down in a zig-zag path through the woods, completely safely, you enter a bowl in the river bed, a dry one.

 La Turquesa